jssblck/haskellrustlink/README.md

 Things I'd like to do, but may not be easily doable:

-- [ ] Somehow work around the language server error.
+- [ ] Somehow work around the language server error without building a `cdylib`.